abcucberkeley/simucell3d/README.md

 <br>

-## Manual installation on linux
+## Manual installation on linux and Windows

-Windows user can manually install SimuCell3D on their machine via a Windows Linux Subsystem ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install)).
+Windows users can manually install SimuCell3D on their machines via a Windows Linux Subsystem ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install)).

 ### Requirements
 - GCC compiler at version 9 or higher